gcervantes8/Porto-Seguro-Safe-Driver-Kaggle-Competition/README.md

 These results were the best we got before the competition ended, they did not use the ensemble technique.

+### After competition ended

-After the competition ended we got better results.
+After the competition ended we were able to get better results.

 0.27668 for the public leaderboard